millicast/flutter-sdk/README.md

 # Millicast SDK for Flutter
 Flutter SDK for building a realtime broadcaster using the Millicast platform.

-This Software Development Kit (SDK) for Flutter allows developers to simplify Millicast services integration into their own web apps.
+This Software Development Kit (SDK) for Flutter allows developers to simplify Millicast services integration into their own Android and iOS apps.

 ## Table of Contents